University of Saskatchewan: Land holdings

 Up until the late 1980s, the University of Saskatchewan held an extensive area of land in the northeast quadrant of Saskatoon, stretching far beyond the core campus, east of Preston Avenue and north of the Sutherland and Forest Grove subdivisions.
 Much of this land was used for farming, though some areas were intended for future campus and facility development.
-In the late 1980s, most U of S land beyond Circle Drive was earmarked for residential development; Silverspring was the first of these neighbourhoods to be developed.
+In the late 1980s, most USask land beyond Circle Drive was earmarked for residential development; Silverspring was the first of these neighbourhoods to be developed.

 Another section of land, west of the Preston Avenue/Circle Drive interchange and north of the Canadian Pacific Railway line, was zoned for commercial use, and led to "big box" retail development in the early 2000s called Preston Crossing.
 Realignment of two major roads in the area around this same time (Preston Avenue and 108th Street) also used up a portion of university land.
-The U of S obtained a large tract of land immediately east of the Saskatoon city limits after the city annexed the northeastern section of U of S land (this land has since been itself annexed into the city).
-The U of S leased a site to the Correctional Service of Canada north of Attridge Drive on Central Avenue for the Regional Psychiatric Centre.
+USask obtained a large tract of land immediately east of the Saskatoon city limits after the city annexed the northeastern section of USask land (this land has since been itself annexed into the city).
+USask leased a site to the Correctional Service of Canada north of Attridge Drive on Central Avenue for the Regional Psychiatric Centre.
 It has an additional undeveloped parcel of land at Central Avenue and Fedoruk Road.

-In the 1970s and again in the 1980s, the U of S considered opening up some of its land holdings south of College Drive and north of 14th Street for residential development, but opposition from nearby neighbourhoods that appreciated the "green belt" offered by the university led to these plans being dropped.
+In the 1970s and again in the 1980s, USask considered opening up some of its land holdings south of College Drive and north of 14th Street for residential development, but opposition from nearby neighbourhoods that appreciated the "green belt" offered by the university led to these plans being dropped.
 The city has refrained from indicating any residential development plans for the newer land holdings in the northeast, allowing another green belt to be created separating the new communities of Evergreen and Aspen Ridge from other parts of the city.

+The City of Saskatoon's Fire Station No. 5 was relocated to the university's land on Preston Avenue North in 2023.
+It replaced the former station on Central Avenue in the Sutherland neighbourhood, which dated back to 1967.